1 Changing the size of MySQL buffers

 -

-checking on the table or column level will decrease performance.
+GRANTchecking on the table or column level will decrease performance.

 mysql> select benchmark(1000000,1+1); +------------------------+ | benchmark(1000000,1+1) | +------------------------+ | 0 | +------------------------+ 1 row in set (0.32 sec)The above shows that MySQL can execute 1,000,000

-+
++ expressions

-in 0.32 seconds on a simple PentiumII 400MHz
+in 0.32 seconds on a simple PentiumII 400MHz.

 All MySQL functions should be very optimized, but there may be some exceptions and the

-is a great tool
+benchmark(loop_count,expression) is a great tool

 to find if this is a problem with your query.

 15 What are the different row formats?
-Or, when should VARCHAR/CHAR
+Or, when should VARCHAR/CHAR be used?

-MySQL dosen't have true SQL VARCHAR
+MySQL dosen't have true SQL VARCHAR types.

 Instead, MySQL has three different ways to store records and uses these to emulate